Mujeeb Ur Rahman

 Mujeeb Ur Rahman Zadran (مجیب الرحمن ځدراڼ; born 28 March 2001) is an Afghan cricketer, who plays for the Afghanistan national cricket team.
-Two months after his international debut, at the age of 16 years and 325 days, he became the youngest player to take a five-wicket haul in a One Day International match.
-He was one of the eleven cricketers to play in Afghanistan's first ever Test match, against India, in June 2018.
-It was also his first-class cricket debut.
+Two months after his international debut, at the age of 16 years and 325 days, he became the youngest player to take a five-wicket haul in a One Day International.
+He was one of the eleven cricketers to play in Afghanistan's first Test match, against India, in June 2018.
+Afghanistan lost the one-sided Test within two days.
+Mujeeb scored 15 and 3 in the two innings, respectively, and got one wicket after conceding 75 runs.
+It was also Mujeeb's first-class cricket debut.
 His uncle, Noor Ali Zadran, is also an Afghan international cricketer.

 Domestic and T20 franchise career

 He made his List A debut for Speen Ghar Region in the 2017 Ghazi Amanullah Khan Regional One Day Tournament on 10 August 2017.
 He made his Twenty20 debut for Boost Defenders in the 2017 Shpageeza Cricket League on 11 September 2017.
 In November 2017, he was signed by Comilla Victorians for 2017–18 Bangladesh Premier League season.

 In January 2018, he was bought by the Kings XI Punjab in the 2018 IPL auction.
 On 8 April 2018, at the age of 17 years and 11 days, he became the youngest cricketer to play in the Indian Premier League.

 In May 2018, he was signed by Hampshire County Cricket Club to play in the 2018 t20 Blast tournament in England.
 In September 2018, he was named in Nangarhar's squad in the first edition of the Afghanistan Premier League tournament.
 He was the joint-leading wicket-taker for the Nangarhar Leopards in the tournament, with twelve dismissals in nine matches.

 In February 2019, he was signed by Middlesex County Cricket Club to play in the 2019 t20 Blast tournament in England.
 In November 2019, he was selected to play for the Cumilla Warriors in the 2019–20 Bangladesh Premier League.
 On 30 December 2020, in the 2020–21 Big Bash League season, he took his first five-wicket haul in T20 cricket, with 5 for 15 for the Brisbane Heat against the Hobart Hurricanes.
 In February 2021, Mujeeb was bought by the Sunrisers Hyderabad in the IPL auction ahead of the 2021 Indian Premier League.